 The FY 2014 Enacted Budget included an alternate contribution program (the "Alternate Contribution Stabilization Program") that provides certain participating employers with a one-time election to amortize slightly more of their required contributions than would have been available for amortization under the 2010 legislation.
 In addition, the maximum payment period was increased from ten years to twelve years.
 The election is available to counties, cities, towns, villages, BOCES, school districts and the four public health care centers operated in the counties of Nassau, Westchester and Erie.
 The State is not eligible to participate in the Alternate Contribution Stabilization Program.
 There are 41 employers that are currently enrolled in the program.
 Employers are not required to amortize every year.
-As of March 31, 2017, the amortized amount receivable, including interest, from 26 participating employers for the 2014 amortization is \$197.49 million.
-The amortized amount receivable, including interest, from 26 participating employers for the 2015 amortization is \$168.85 million.
-The amortized amount receivable, including interest, from 23 participating employers for the 2016 amortization is \$124.79 million.
-The amortized amount receivable, including interest, from 19 participating employers for the 2017 amortization is \$82.96 million.
+As of March 31, 2018, the amortized amount receivable, including interest, from 26 participating employers for the 2014 amortization is \$171.7 million.
+The amortized amount receivable, including interest, from 26 participating employers for the 2015 amortization is \$154.5 million.
+The amortized amount receivable, including interest, from 23 participating employers for the 2016 amortization is \$115.2 million.
+The amortized amount receivable, including interest, from 19 participating employers for the 2017 amortization is \$86.2 million.
+The amortized amount receivable, including interest, from 13 participating employers for the 2018 amortization is \$74.9 million.

 For those eligible employers electing to participate in the Alternate Contribution Stabilization Program, the graded contribution rate for fiscal years ending 2014 and 2015 is 12 percent of salary for ERS and 20 percent of salary for PFRS.
 Thereafter, the graded contribution rate will increase one half of one percent per year towards the actuarially required rate.
 The FY 2019 amounts are 14.0 percent for ERS and 22.0 percent for PFRS.
-Electing employers may amortize the difference between the graded rate and the actuarially required rate over a twelve-year period at an interpolated twelve year U.S. Treasury Security rate (3.76 percent for FY 2014, 3.50 percent for FY 2015, 3.31 percent for FY 2016, 2.63 percent for FY 2017 and 3.31 percent for FY 2018).
+Electing employers may amortize the difference between the graded rate and the actuarially required rate over a twelve-year period at an interpolated twelve-year U.S. Treasury Security rate (3.76 percent for FY 2014, 3.50 percent for FY 2015, 3.31 percent for FY 2016, 2.63 percent for FY 2017, 3.31 percent for FY 2018 and 3.99 percent for FY 2019).
 As with the original Contribution Stabilization Program, when contribution rates fall below legally specified levels and all outstanding amortizations have been paid, employers that elect to amortize under the alternate program will be required to pay additional monies into reserve funds, specific to each employer, which will be used to offset their contributions in the future.